- Reduce electrical costs allowing broader educational access

 Baker designed and installed 3,142 LG solar panels and 38 SMA inverters using a carport configuration.
 The Baker solar system was built to complement the high school’s building colors and façade.
 Additionally, Baker installed electric vehicle chargers that are available to faculty, staff, and students during the school day and to the community at large in the evenings.

-Going solar was one of other steps made to become a greener school.
+Going solar was one of the other steps made to become a greener school.
 In addition to solar, Cathedral Catholic also installed 80,000 square feet of artificial turf and switched to LED lighting that consumes 90% less power.

 "After careful consideration, we chose Baker Electric for our renewable energy needs.
 The company has a solid reputation built on Baker Electric, Inc.’s 75+ successful years as an electrical contractor.
 That, in addition to their proven solar expertise and their previous work on our campus, made Baker an obvious choice.
 We spend about a half a million dollars a year on electric power.
 We look forward to significant cost savings as a result of this critical investment".
 Stevan R. Laaperi, Cathedral Catholic President